-In the days immediately before the start of lectures, we will successively update the two subpages Introductory Events and Master Exchange.
-Please check back regularly for updates on the planning status!
+In the days immediately before the start of lectures, we will successively update the subpages Introductory Events and Bachelor's and Master's Exchange.
+Please check the planning status regularly!
+And importantly: In particular, we ask external entrants to the summer semester to attend the introductory event on 6 April that is relevant for you.

 There are "bulletin boards" for the degree programs on the BTU learning platform, which are used to share current information about the degree program.
 This is a communication channel that is especially useful at the beginning of the semester.
 You can use your BTU account to enroll in the Moodle course for your degree program.